WELCOME TO OUR HISTORY PAGE

 2011 – 35th Anniversary covered in the local press, and presenter Brenda Jones was filmed for ITV Wales News.

 As part of the celebrations, we held a ‘radio quiz’ for the patients to take part in.
 Presenter Brenda Jones was joined by Hospital Broadcasting Association President, June Snowdon.

 2014 – A brand new outside broadcast vehicle was purchased.
 Kind sponsorship by Gough Electrical Ltd meant that we were able to purchase new equipment for the inside and have it painted up professionally on the outside.

-2015 – As part of the redevelopment of Glan Clwyd Hospital, the radio station was relocated from the first floor to the Estates building and continued to broadcast from here whilst a more permanent studio was being built in the refurbished entrance foyer on the ground floor of the main hospital building.
+2015 – As part of the redevelopment of Glan Clwyd Hospital, the radio station was relocated from the first floor to the Estates building and Radio Glan Clwyd continues to this day to broadcast from this building.